HL7/cqf-measures/pages/using-cql.md

 In this example for negation rationale, the logic looks for a member of the value set "Medical Reason" as the rationale for not administering any of the anticoagulant and antiplatelet medications specified in the "Antithrombotic Therapy" value set.
-To report Antithrombotic Therapy Not Administered, this is done by referencing uri of the "Antithrombotic Therapy" value set using the [value set extension](http://hl7.org/fhir/extension-valueset-reference.html) to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
-By referencing the value set uri to negate the entire value set rather than reporting a specific member code from the value set, clinicians are not forced to having to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.
+To report Antithrombotic Therapy Not Administered, this is done by referencing URI of the "Antithrombotic Therapy" value set using the [value set extension](http://hl7.org/fhir/extension-valueset-reference.html) to indicate providers did not administer any of the medications in the "Antithrombotic Therapy" value set.
+By referencing the value set URI to negate the entire value set rather than reporting a specific member code from the value set, clinicians are not forced to having to arbitrarily select a specific medication from the "Antithrombotic Therapy" value set that they did not administer in order to negate.

-Similarly, to report "Procedure, Not Performed": "Cardiac Surgery" with a reason, the uri of "Cardiac Surgery" value set is referenced by using the value set extension to indicate providers did not perform any of the cardiac surgery specified in the "Cardiac Surgery" value set.
+Similarly, to report "Procedure, Not Performed": "Cardiac Surgery" with a reason, the URI of "Cardiac Surgery" value set is referenced by using the value set extension to indicate providers did not perform any of the cardiac surgery specified in the "Cardiac Surgery" value set.